Mission:

 (c) there is (continuous) attention to developments such as expanding the network, providing inspiration, and attending events;

-(d) there is room for creativity and ideas for Connection Circle;
+(d) there is room for creativity and ideas for Connection Centre;

 (e) if necessary, further training and refresher training is provided for volunteers and board members.